 This policy meets the requirements of the GDPR and the expected provisions of the DPA 2018.
-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR and the ICO's code of practice for subject access requests.
 It also reflects the ICO's code of practice for the use of surveillance cameras and personal information.